Keyboard shortcuts

 Proxy Capability Handshake:

-- Conductor offers proxy capability - When initializing non-last components (proxies), the conductor includes
+1. Conductor offers proxy capability - When initializing non-last components (proxies), the conductor includes "proxy": true in the _meta field of the InitializeRequest

-"proxy": truein the_metafield of the InitializeRequest - Component accepts proxy capability - The component must respond with
+2. Component accepts proxy capability - The component must respond with "proxy": true in the _meta field of its InitializeResponse

-"proxy": truein the_metafield of its InitializeResponse - Last component (agent) - The final component is treated as a standard ACP agent and does NOT receive the proxy capability offer
+3. Last component (agent) - The final component is treated as a standard ACP agent and does NOT receive the proxy capability offer

 Why a two-way handshake?
 The proxy capability is an active protocol - it requires the component to handle _proxy/successor/* messages and route communications appropriately.
-Unlike passive capabilities (like "http" or "sse") which are just declarations, proxy components must actively participate in message routing.
-If a component doesn't respond with the proxy capability, the conductor fails initialization with an error like "component X is not a proxy", since that component cannot fulfill its required role in the chain.
+Unlike passive capabilities (like “http” or “sse”) which are just declarations, proxy components must actively participate in message routing.
+If a component doesn’t respond with the proxy capability, the conductor fails initialization with an error like “component X is not a proxy”, since that component cannot fulfill its required function in the chain.

 Shiny future